cboulanger/bookends-client/readme.txt

 Bookends javascript client
 ==========================

+*** Warning ***
+This code is experimental/alpha-grade quality.
+No serious testing has been done.
+Don't EVER use real data with it, always use a copy.
+You have been warned.
+*** End Warning ***

-This code is intended to add scriptability to the Bookends reference manager (http://www.sonnysoftware.com), by providing a bridge betweeen javascript and  the HTTP server built into Bookends, using node-js.
+This module is intended to add scriptability to the Bookends reference manager (http://www.sonnysoftware.com), by providing a bridge betweeen javascript and  the HTTP server built into Bookends, using node-js.